8 Best places to snorkel in cozumel

 ~Dive: Okay

 Heavily promoted by resorts and cruise excursions.
 Excellent for families but leaves most snorkelers wanting more.
-Very cool manmade underwater statuses for photos.
+Very cool manmade underwater statues for photos.

 Access Shore (inside the park)